 As tentative signs start to emerge of a revival for the travel industry, our minds are turning to potential holiday destinations for this summer.

 But can British holidaymakers get there?
-And will we even be welcome?
+And will we be welcome if we do?

 Here’s everything you need to know.

-Am I allowed to travel to Greece from the UK?
+Am I allowed to travel to Italy from the UK?

 How could I get there?